 The quote from the title image is from Ludwig Wittgenstein’s ‘Philosophical Investigations‘, and the neon sign can be seen, featured quite prominently at the Museum’s exhibit’s entrance:

-276. “But don’t we at least mean something quite definite when we look at a colour and name our colour impression?”
-It is virtually as if we detached the colour impression from the object, like a membrane.
+276. “But don’t we at least mean something quite definite when we look at a color and name our color impression?”
+It is virtually as if we detached the color impression from the object, like a membrane.
 (This ought to arouse our suspicions.)

 Loading